 3a.
 If you want to mark a change of scene or time, the kind of thing that would have a blank line left in a printed book, mark it with a centred hash, as I’ve done at the bottom of this list.
 This means it will still be visible when the text is copied into other software for typesetting.
 An empty line may just get lost at this stage.

-4. Leave margins of roughly an inch.
+4. Leave margins of roughly an inch and a half.
 A little more or less won’t hurt, but don’t go too far in either direction.
 There’s no need to shrink the margins to squeeze more words onto the page, or to make them larger to give the text ‘breathing space’.

 5. Use a normal ‘paper’ size.
 In Europe this means A4, in the USA use US Letter.
 Don’t try to mimic the page of a book or use any other size.